Ensnarled: On the topological linkage of spatially embedded network pairs: Results

 The meaning of~${\vc{\Lambda}_0}$ becomes more apparent if we consider the symmetric constructions of the positive definite operators~${\vc{S}_1=\vc{\Lambda}_0\vc{\Lambda}_0^T \in \R^{E_1\times E_1}}$ and~${\vc{S}_2=\vc{\Lambda}_0^T\vc{\Lambda}_0\in \R^{E_2\times E_2}}$.
-We focus on these operators in particular as they allow the evaluation of the impact of edges on non-zero linking numbers.
-We refer to the diagonals of~${\vc{S}_i}$ as the \textit{priority} of edges, see appendix~\ref{sec:appendixD} for further detail.\\ As an illustration of the concept, consider a dual ladder graph system, see Figure~\ref{fig:DualLadder}.
+We focus on these operators in particular as they allow the evaluation of the impact of edges on non-zero linking numbers. \\ As an illustration of the concept, consider a dual ladder graph system, as shown in Figure~\ref{fig:DualLadder}.
 We display the changes in~${\vc{S}_i}$ while separating the graphs in discrete translational steps.
+We refer to the diagonals of~${\vc{S}_i}$ as the \textit{priority} of edges, see appendix A for further detail.
 The plots show the respective edge priorities, the visualization of the respective diagonals of~${\vc{S}_i}$.
 Note that priorities are at their maximum for the most central ladder legs, corresponding to the edges which must be traversed by any linked cycle.
 As the graphs are separated one observes a shift of edge priorities in both graphs as different edges become crucial connections through which any linked cycle must pass.
 A complete spatial separation of the networks naturally results in the~${\vc{S}_i}$ becoming null operators as no link remains.
-One may therefore characterize any intertwined system by a hierarchical ordering of edge priorities, indicating the crucial topological links in both graphs.
+One may therefore characterize any ensnarled system by a hierarchical ordering of edge priorities, indicating the crucial topological links in both graphs.
 Such a scheme may be used to determine the optimal cut between two meshes, i.e. \textit{how many and which edges}~${\varepsilon}$ one has to remove from either graph such that the entire system becomes unlinked.